Afghan capital Kabul rocked by powerful explosion | DW | 01.07.2019

 The blast rattled windows in the Afghan capital and smoke was seen billowing in an area near the US Embassy.
 The explosion took place during rush hour, in a densely populated area where the defense ministry is located.

-A powerful blast rocked Afghanistan's capital Kabul on Monday, shaking offices and sending a plume of black smoke up in the air.
+A powerful blast rocked Afghanistan's capital Kabul on Monday during rush hour, shaking offices and sending a plume of black smoke up in the air.

 Interior Ministry spokesman Nasrat Rahimi said that the blast took place in a densely-populated neighborhood where the Defense Ministry is located.